eau-claire-energy-cooperative/SharePointAPI/README.md

 ## Usage

 Prior to using the library you'll need to make a choice on if you want to authenticate using a SharePoint username/password or by creating a SharePoint App for the given site.
 The SharePoint App is Microsoft's officially supported way of using the REST API; however it requires some additional setup setup steps (see below).
+There are some [example classes](https://github.com/eau-claire-energy-cooperative/SharePointAPI/tree/updates/src/test/java) in the test directory located under `src/`.
+These provide some basic examples for interacting with files and folders.

 ### Authenticating